Moving house with cats and dogs

 5. Keep it consistent

-They stress the importance of ensuring your pet’s diet, bed and toys are the same as they were in your old house.
+It is important to ensure your pet’s diet, bed and toys are the same as they were in your old house.
 This will give your pet the familiar tastes, smells and sensations they’ll need to reduce stress and gain a sense of belonging.

 Consider calming sprays for both cats and dogs during and after the move.
 An ‘anxiety wrap’ may also be helpful for a particularly nervous pet.
 This garment has the same effect as a hug, making your pet feel calm and secure.